wulliy/wasteof-docs/websocket/events.md

 - `redirect`
 	```
 	arguments:
 		- url:  the url to redirect most clients to
+		- user: if specified, the user to redirect
 	-----------
-	redirect every web client currently online to a given URL, but only if it's been implemented.
+	redirect either everyone, or one user to a given URL via the client, but only if it's been implemented.
+	this event may only be emitted if the sender is an admin.

-	(note that for clients that don't make use of HTML or the web, this event may have to be
+	(note that for clients that don't make use of HTML or any web technologies, this event may be implemented
-	 implemented in another way.)
+	 another way, or not be implemented at all.)
 	-----------
 	```